etchedjs/etched/README.md

 _Etches your JS objects in stone_

-A utility to easily create some immutable objects by a chainable derivation, without any dependencies.
+A utility to easily create some immutable objects, without any dependencies.

+It provides:
+* Fully immutable
+* Lazy-setters, only declare the wanted properties and optionally validate them
+* Inherited constants, declare the properties that can't be overridden on the instances
+* Reduced prototype chain, an etched object always have its model as prototype
+* Auto-reconcile, based on the model, the etched objects never take any unwanted properties

 ## Install